huanyxsir/Red-Black-Tree-Counting/documents/report.typ

 = *Chapter 2*: Algorithm Specification

 We propose 3 methods to solve this problem.
-From Brute Force Enumerate, to Dynamic Programming, then optimize it with Generating Function.
+From Brute Force Enumerate, to Dynamic Programming, then optimize it with two different Generating Function implementations.
 Details are as follows.

 == Brute Force Enumerate